Disclaimer:

 Size: Large specimens are 9-11 mm in diameter and 2.4-2.7 mm in height (Yong et al. 1997).

-Native Range: The southern United States in southern Florida, central and southern Louisiana, and much of Texas (Malek 1969) and Arizona; Mexico and Central America (Bequaert and Miller); Puerto Rico and Cuba (Burch and Tottenham 1980).
+Native Range: The southern United States in southern Florida, central and southern Louisiana, and much of Texas (Malek 1969); Mexico and Central America (Bequaert and Miller); Puerto Rico and Cuba (Burch and Tottenham 1980).
+The range of this species in western Texas is not well documented, but may extend farther than this native range depicts.

 Hydrologic Unit Codes (HUCs) Explained